mszostok/version/docs/customization/pretty/custom-renderer.md

-# Custom Pretty Renderer
+# Custom Renderer

-If the custom [formatting](./format.md) and [layout](./layout.md) don't fulfil you needs, you can simply specify your own rendering function.
+If the custom [formatting](./format.md) and [layout](./layout.md) don't fulfill you needs, you can simply specify your own rendering function.

 !!! tip